Australian/ Dinner/ Recipes

 • Egg – This helps bind the rissole ingredients together.

-• French Onion Soup Mix – The blend of spices in French onion soup mix adds the perfect balance of flavour and is a quick and easy way to season the patties.
+• French Onion Soup Mix – The blend of herbs and spices in French onion soup mix really adds to the savoury flavour in homemade rissoles and is a quick and easy way to season the patties.
 You can use the whole packet in this recipe.
-If you can’t source it, sub with an appropriate amount of salt and pepper, Italian herbs and spices mix, garlic salt or celery salt (don’t sub 1:1).
+If you can’t source it, sub with a light sprinkling of salt and pepper, Italian herbs and spices such as oregano or thyme, garlic salt or celery salt (just don’t sub 1:1 for the soup mix).

 Ingredients laid out ready to make beef rissoles.